Free domestic shipping for purchases over 10,000 yen

 A collection of works by American photographer Garry Winogrand.

-This book, which was published as a catalog for a major retrospective exhibition held at the Metropolitan Museum of Art in New York, contains thousands of undeveloped films discovered after his death, as well as representative works shot in Manhattan in the 1960s.
-It contains a huge amount of works that included unpublished contact sheets.
-An overwhelming volume and substantial content suitable for a large retrospective exhibition.
-Photographer Todd PapaGeorge also texted.
+This book, published as a catalogue for a major retrospective held at the Metropolitan Museum of Art in New York, contains a huge amount of work, including thousands of undeveloped rolls of film and unpublished contact sheets discovered after his death, focusing on his masterpieces taken in Manhattan in the 1960s.
+The book is an overwhelming volume and rich content worthy of a major retrospective.
+Photographer Todd Papageorge also contributed text.

 -